-As described in the 'Our operations' section, we have a number of associations with independent firms.
-Each firm has adopted an anti-bribery and corruption policy and has adopted or is in the process of adopting an anti-money laundering and counter terrorist financing policy.
-Most of those firms have also adopted a form of our International Standards of Conduct.
+As described in the 'Our operations' section, we have a number of associations with independent law firms.
+Each firm has adopted an anti-bribery and corruption policy and a policy or guidance in relation to anti-money laundering and counter terrorist financing.
+These firms have also adopted a form of our International Standards of Conduct.
 We look forward to working with these firms to further develop their policies relating to modern slavery risks.